In Lugodoc's humble opinion, about a million times more stuff has been

 fire and water will at some time or other prevail over them.

-AD 15 – Timagenes - Lost, but quoted by Ammianus Marcellinus
+AD 15 – Timagenes - Lost, but quoted by Ammianus Marcellinus over 300 years later.

 AD 25 - Valerius Maximus